Martin Truex Jr. makes NASCAR playoffs after crashing out early at Darlington

 “I saw Martin get loose, and I thought he was going to spin to the bottom, so I kind of gassed up to get around him, but it was just terrible timing,” Blaney said.
 “He overcorrected, and we were just right there.”

-Truex's JGR teammate Ty Gibbs entered without a win in 15th, while Chris Buescher of Roush Fenway Keselowski Racing was on the playoff bubble in 16th.
+Wallace, who started from the pole, was the first man out of playoff position, 21 points behind Buescher when the race began.
+23XI co-owner Michael Jordan was in his pit box to watch things unfold.

-Bubba Wallace, who started from the pole, was the first man out of playoff position, 21 points behind Buescher when the race began.
+“Got caught up in someone else's mess,” he said of the multi-car wreck 24 laps from the end.
+“Unfortunate.
+I hate it for our guys.”

 Truex's wreck shuffled him out of playoff position temporarily.
 Despite getting in, he knows he'll need to turn things around to make a deep playoff run.